kjappelbaum/structure_comp/docs/source/background.rst

 Especially the :code:`DistExampleComparison` class was written due to the fact that ML models are often good at interpolation but bad at extrapolation :cite:`meredig_can_2018` -- hence we needed tools to detect this.

+For expensive simulations -- or more efficient ML training -- one also wants to have tools for clever sampling.
+This is what the :code:`sampling` module tries to do.